dmijatovic/react-redux-router/readme.md

 serve -s build
 ```

+## Lazy loading

+Lazy loading in react projects is possible using Webpack support of import() function.
+However I have not managed to combine it with react-router at this point.
+Router supports component or render function.
+Advised approach on react-router website for v4 can be seen (here)[https://reacttraining.com/react-router/web/guides/code-splitting].
+I am still not convinced that this is easy to do.
+Let's say that Angular lazy loading of modules is easier to achieve, at least for now.

 ## React-router-dom v4

 This project is used to learn react-router v4.
 It seems this version takes new approach favouring dynamic routing.
 More info is avaliable on the [website](https://reacttraining.com/react-router/web/example/basic).